byteball/counterstake-sdk/README.md

 	AmountTooLargeError
 }
 ```
-* `NoMetamaskError`: thrown when MetaMask is not installed in teh browser.
+* `NoMetamaskError`: thrown when MetaMask is not installed in the browser.
 * `NoBridgeError`: thrown when there is no bridge that allows to send the source token to the other chain
-* `NoOswapPoolError`: thrown when there is no Oswap pool (or it exists but has 0 liquidity) that allows to swap the coin received from the bridge for the destination coin.
+* `NoOswapPoolError`: thrown when there is no Oswap pool (or it exists but has 0 liquidity) that allows swapping the coin received from the bridge for the destination coin.
 * `AmountTooLargeError`: thrown when the amount to be sent is too large and assistants cannot help with it.
 This SDK doesn't support self-claims.

 If any of the functions throws, use `instanceof` to determine the type of the error and handle it: